stutrek/scrollmonitor-hooks/README.md

 ```javascript
 useScrollState(ref, offsets);
 ```
-* `ref` - this should be the return value of React's `getRef` hook.
+* `ref` - this should be the return value of React's `useRef` hook.
 It must be passed as a ref to the element you want to watch.
  * offsets - [same as scrollmonitor](http://github.com/stutrek/scrollmonitor#offsets)

 ### `scrollState` object

-This has the same data properties as the [scrollmonitor](http://github.com/stutrek/scrollmonitor), except it is immutable.
+This has the same data properties as the [scrollmonitor](http://github.com/stutrek/scrollmonitor)'s watcher object, except it is immutable.

 * `scrollState.isInViewport` - true if any part of the element is visible, false if not.
 * `scrollState.isFullyInViewport` - true if the entire element is visible [1].
 * `scrollState.isAboveViewport` - true if any part of the element is above the viewport.
 * `scrollState.isBelowViewport` - true if any part of the element is below the viewport.
-* `scrollState.top` - distance from the top of the document to the top of this watcher.
+* `scrollState.top` - distance from the top of the document to the top of this component.
-* `scrollState.bottom` - distance from the top of the document to the bottom of this watcher.
+* `scrollState.bottom` - distance from the top of the document to the bottom of this component.
 * `scrollState.height` - top - bottom.

 1. If the element is larger than the viewport `isFullyInViewport` is true when the element spans the entire viewport.

 ## `withScrollContainer`

-If you need a scrolling container within your page, this makes all child components use this specific root.
-It uses React's context API to pass the container down.
+If you have a scrolling container on your page (for example, a div with overflow: auto), you must wrap it in the `withScrollContainer` HOC.
+This container will be passed to all child components with React's Context API.

+Be sure to call `withScrollContainer` at the top level of your module and not in a render function.

 ```javascript
 const BoxesInContainer = withScrollContainer(<MyContainer />);
 ```

 ## `useScrollMonitor`

-If you need additional speed or access to the monitor directly, you can use `useScrollMonitor`.
-This lets you put callbacks directly on the monitor.
+If you need side effects or additional speed, `useScrollMonitor` will provide direct access to scrollmonitor's callbacks.

 ```javascript
 import { useScrollMonitor } from 'scrollmonitor-hooks';